tligorio/advent_of_code_2023/README.md

 This repository includes several Docker-based tools to help manage Advent of Code solutions.
 All tools are containerized, requiring only Docker installation (no local Python installation needed).

 Recommended first-time setup order:
-1. Set up .env with AOC_SESSION (see instructions below)
-2. Run scrape to get puzzle inputs
+1. Run scrape to get puzzle inputs
-3. Run templates to create solution files
+2. Run templates to create solution files
-4. Run readme to generate initial README
+3. Run readme to generate initial README

 The available tools are:

 1. **Puzzle Input Scraper**

     __Note:__ The input data for each challenge differs by user.
 If you are using this project as a template for your own solutions, you will need to obtain your own input data:

     1. Log in to the [Advent of Code](https://adventofcode.com)